MP David Davies hits out at "political scaremongering" over funding of life-extending drugs comments

 The Monmouth MP was criticised on social media after calling for a debate on the issue.

-He is reported to have told talkRADIO: "There are drugs out there that will keep people alive for a few months longer, maybe being delivered at the end of what might have been a long and productive life at enormous expense.

-"And I think we need an honest debate about the cost of some of these drugs because I’d like to see people in their – young people of course getting access to this – but I’m not sure how justifiable it is.

-"And this is difficult to say, when somebody is in their 80s, and they’re at the end of what’s been a long and happy life, to try and keep somebody alive for an extra couple of months at a cost that that could run into hundreds of thousands of pounds is something we need to be talking about."
+He told talkRADIO: "There are drugs out there that will keep people alive for a few months longer, maybe being delivered at the end of what might have been a long and productive life at enormous expense and I think we need an honest debate about the cost of some of these drugs as I would like to see people getting access to these but I am not sure how justifiable it is when somebody is in their 80s at the end of a long and happy life to try and keep them alive for an extra couple of months at a cost which could run into hundreds of thousands of pounds."

 Speaking afterwards, Mr Davies called the response to his comments "political scaremongering."